jaysack/JSConstraints/README.md

 // Set new constraints
 yellowCircle.centerIn(superview: self.view)
 ```
-Here’s we’re setting up `isActive` property of active constraints to `false`.
+Here, we’re setting up our constraints `isActive` property to `false`.
 Then, we add new constraints
 - - - -
 <br>